Sub-sampling and other considerations for efficient risk estimation in large portfolios: Probability of Loss as a Nested Expectation

 \section{Probability of Loss as a Nested Expectation}

-In this section we focus on our motivating problem of evaluating the probability of a large loss of a financial portfolio.
-We will focus on a model for the loss of an option that can be written as a difference between the value of the option given the risk scenario at time \(\tau\) and its prices under the current value of the risk parameters at the initial time, that is
+In this section, we focus on our motivating problem of evaluating the probability of a large loss of a financial portfolio under market risk.
+We will focus on a model for the loss of a derivative that can be written as a difference between \(V_{i, \tau}\), the discounted value of the derivative given the risk scenario, \(R_{\tau}\), at the risk horizon, \(\tau\), and \(V_{i,0}\), the risk-neutral discounted value at initial time.
+That is

-where \(V_{i, \tau}\) is the discounted value of option \(i\) at time \(\tau\), given a risk scenario \(R_{\tau}\).
-On the other hand, \(V_{i, 0}\) is the risk-neutral discounted value of the option at time \(0\), independent of the risk scenario, \(R_{\tau}\), and depending instead on the value of the deterministic risk parameter at the initial time, \(R_{0}\).
-Moreover, \(\payoff_{i}\) is the discounted payoff functional which depends on the asset value \(S\).
-Note that the expectations in definition of \(\Loss_{i}\) are taken over the risk-neutral measure \(\mathbb Q\).
-We will also assume that \(S\) is an It\^o process satisfying the following stochastic differential equation (SDE)
+Here, \(\mathbb Q\) is the risk-neutral measure and \(\payoff_{i}\) is the discounted payoff functional which depends on the asset process, \(S\).
+We will also assume that \(S\) is a stochastic process satisfying an It\^o stochastic differential equation (SDE)